-John Oliver Torches Trump For Wanting to Buy Greenland
+John Oliver Torches Trump for Wanting to Buy Greenland

 Yes, the news broke this week that President Trump asked an aide to look into whether the U.S. could purchase Greenland—a country that is literally melting—and on Sunday night, comedian John Oliver had a field day with the news.

-“Now, speculation on Trump’s comments rose to such a point this week that Greenland’s Premier had to issue a statement saying, ‘Greenland is not for sale,’” the HBO host continued, “so, if you had two-and-a-half years in your office pool of ‘when a world leader would have to tell Trump you can’t buy our country,’ congratulations, you’re a big winner.”
+“Now, speculation on Trump’s comments rose to such a point this week that Greenland’s premier had to issue a statement saying, ‘Greenland is not for sale,’” the HBO host continued, “so, if you had 2 1/2 years in your office pool of ‘when a world leader would have to tell Trump you can’t buy our country,’ congratulations, you’re a big winner.”

 Later on, Oliver took issue with Trump’s idiotic response to the ongoing protests in Hong Kong over an extradition bill that could strip the people of their autonomy.

-“Trump not only barely seems aware of what’s going on there, he also essentially gave China a green light to do whatever they want,” Oliver explained.
+“Trump not only barely seems aware of what’s going on there, he also essentially gave China a green light to do whatever they want,” Oliver said.

 Hong Kong is a part of China.
 Brilliant stuff.